bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.map() returns a new array, whereas .forEach() manipulates the original array and does not return a new array.

 2. Explain the difference between a callback and a higher order function.

+A HOF takes in cb functions.
+Callbacks get passed into HOF's.

 3. What is closure?

+Closure is mental health for JavaScript. :D It is simply the ability to function.
+It has to do with scope.
+Things on the global scope can be used from the insides of functions, but the reverse is not true.
+Something outside of a function cannot use something from inside of a function.

 4. Describe the four rules of the 'this' keyword.

+Global, new, implicit, explicit.
+These have to do with how the classes and prototypes are manipulated.
+I forgot the eact details on how to word an exaplanation.
+I will try to add this in the next commit.

 5. Why do we need super() in an extended class?

+In "Classes" "Super()" takes the place of ".call" in "prototypes."

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.